 S3 Intelligent Tiering when configured to automatically send data to archive storage classes may require changes to existing workflows if access to archived data is required since it does not automatically restore data tiered to the archive tiers.
 Additionally, once sufficient time has passed such that the probability of access on archived data is low, data needs be transitioned to Glacier and Glacier Deep Archive storage classes using lifecycle policies to avoid paying recurring S3 Intelligent Tiering monitoring costs.

 In contrast, you can intelligently tier data based on accurate access patterns for your custom data sets across all S3 storage classes including Glacier and Glacier Deep Archive with Komprise Intelligent Data Management.
+You can also set different versioning and other policies for each tier or storage class with Komprise.

 S3 Intelligent Tiering Pricing